 It’s also worth noting the difference between the amount of time it takes to detail a car, versus the time it takes to valet a car.

-Since valeting generally only focuses on deep cleaning, and detailing includes restoration and protection as well, detailing is a much longer process.
+Since valeting generally only focuses on cleaning, and detailing includes restoration and protection as well, detailing is a much longer process.

 If you take your vehicle to a professional valeting service for a full exterior and interior clean, you can expect it to take anywhere from half a day to a full day.
 Rarely will you need to leave the vehicle there overnight.